Shawn-Nichol/AndroidKotlinGuide/Navigation/07) Navigation Destination.md

 ```
 In addition to Uri, NavDeepLinkRequest also supports deep links with actions and MIME types.
 To add an action to the request, use fromAction() or setAction().
 To add a MIME type to a request, use from MimeType() or setMimeType().

-For a NavDeepLinkRequest to properlly match an implicit deep link destination, the URI action, and MIME type must all match the NavdeepLink in the destination.
+For a NavDeepLinkRequest to properly match an implicit deep link destination, the URI action, and MIME type must all match the NavdeepLink in the destination.
 URIs must match the patteren, the actions must be an exact match and the MIME types must be related.

 Unlike navigation using action or destination IDs, you can navigate to any deep link in your graph, regarcless of whether the destination is visible.
 You can navigate to a destination on the current graph or a destination on a completely differen graph.